awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-view-console.md

 1. In **Artifacts**, view the artifact details in **Artifact type** and **Artifact provider**\.
 Choose the link under **Artifact name** to view the artifacts in the artifact store\.
 ![\[View action details.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/view-action-details.png)![\[View action details.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[View action details.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

+## View the pipeline ARN and service role ARN \(console\)<a name="pipelines-settings-console"></a>

+You can use the console to view pipeline settings, such as the pipeline ARN, the service role ARN, and the pipeline artifact store\.

+1. Sign in to the AWS Management Console and open the CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.

+   The names of all pipelines associated with your AWS account will be displayed\.

+1. Choose the name of your pipeline, and then choose **Settings** in the left\-hand navigation pane\.
+The page shows the following:
+   + The pipeline name
+   + The pipeline Amazon Resource Name \(ARN\)
+   + The CodePipeline service role ARN for your pipeline
+   + The pipeline version
+   + The name and location of the artifact store for the pipeline